emiliobasualdo/anteojOS/Bootloader/BMFS/BareMetal File System.md

 The write function accepts three parameters:

-	Name = The name of the file to write
+	Name = The name of the file to writeString
 	Source = The memory address of the data
-	Size = The amount of bytes to write
+	Size = The amount of bytes to writeK

 **Directory/List**